fribbels/Fribbels-Epic-7-Optimizer/README.md

  - Make Gaveleets level not show up green
  - Set permutation on submit
  - E7db override for new heroes
+ - Investigate decrypting network traffic for gear data
+ - Save current gear as build
+ - Alphabetize hero selector on edit gear popup
+ - Select all button for sets/accs
+ - Select artifact/ee stats

 **Working on:**
  - v1.5.0
+ - Add reforge type in item edit
+ - Persist exclude equipped

 **Bugs**
  - Comparison method violates its general contract
  - Fix hp/atk off by 1

  **Medium priority:**
- - Investigate decrypting network traffic for gear data
  - Add different level/awakening options
- - Select artifact/ee stats
  - Use main stat gear for priority filter
  - Clear out item previews on refresh
- - See unit stats for whatever gear they have currently, not just for 6 pieces
- - Select/interact with multiple heroes at once

  **Low priority:**
  - Dark mode
+ - Select/interact with multiple heroes at once
+ - See unit stats for whatever gear they have currently, not just for 6 pieces
  - Change slider implementation http://ionden.com/a/plugins/ion.rangeSlider/start.html
  - Move save/load to File menu
  - Cancel ongoing request when start is clicked again